kldavis4/yteditorpro/README.md

 ### Timeline navigation

 The 'P' key will scroll the timeline to the currently selected clip.
 This is convenient because often the timeline will automatically scroll to the start despite having a clip selected.
 The '[' and ']' keys allow scrolling to the start and end of the timeline.

+### Sort photos

+When the Photos tab is open, the 'S' key will cause the current set of photos to be sorted alphabetically.
+This is useful when re-opening an existing project with photos causes them to be displayed out of order.